Touchscreen: Surface acoustic wave

-Capacitive
+Capacitive touchscreen

 A capacitive touchscreen panel consists of an insulator, such as glass, coated with a transparent conductor, such as indium tin oxide (ITO).
 As the human body is also an electrical conductor, touching the surface of the screen results in a distortion of the screen's electrostatic field, measurable as a change in capacitance.
 Different technologies may be used to determine the location of the touch.
 The location is then sent to the controller for processing.
-Touchscreens that use silver instead of ITO exist, as ITO causes several environmental problems due to the use of indium.
+Some touchscreens use silver instead of ITO, as ITO causes several environmental problems due to the use of indium.
 The controller is typically a complementary metal–oxide–semiconductor (CMOS) application-specific integrated circuit (ASIC) chip, which in turn usually sends the signals to a CMOS digital signal processor (DSP) for processing.

 Unlike a resistive touchscreen, some capacitive touchscreens cannot be used to detect a finger through electrically insulating material, such as gloves.
 This disadvantage especially affects usability in consumer electronics, such as touch tablet PCs and capacitive smartphones in cold weather when people may be wearing gloves.
 It can be overcome with a special capacitive stylus, or a special-application glove with an embroidered patch of conductive thread allowing electrical contact with the user's fingertip.

 A low-quality switching-mode power supply unit with an accordingly unstable, noisy voltage may temporarily interfere with the precision, accuracy and sensitivity of capacitive touch screens.

+Projected capacitive touchscreens can detect a finger which is near the screen without necessarily touching it.
+This allows for more accurate measurements, multi-touch support, and allows sensing through light gloves.

 Some capacitive display manufacturers continue to develop thinner and more accurate touchscreens.
 Those for mobile devices are now being produced with 'in-cell' technology, such as in Samsung's Super AMOLED screens, that eliminates a layer by building the capacitors inside the display itself.
 This type of touchscreen reduces the visible distance between the user's finger and what the user is touching on the screen, reducing the thickness and weight of the display, which is desirable in smartphones.

 A simple parallel-plate capacitor has two conductors separated by a dielectric layer.
 Most of the energy in this system is concentrated directly between the plates.
 Some of the energy spills over into the area outside the plates, and the electric field lines associated with this effect are called fringing fields.
 Part of the challenge of making a practical capacitive sensor is to design a set of printed circuit traces which direct fringing fields into an active sensing area accessible to a user.
 A parallel-plate capacitor is not a good choice for such a sensor pattern.
 Placing a finger near fringing electric fields adds conductive surface area to the capacitive system.
 The additional charge storage capacity added by the finger is known as finger capacitance, or CF. The capacitance of the sensor without a finger present is known as parasitic capacitance, or CP.